oatpp/website/docs/docs/start/README.md

 - [WebSocket](https://github.com/oatpp/example-websocket) - Collection of oatpp WebSocket examples.
 - [YUV Websocket Stream](https://github.com/oatpp/example-yuv-websocket-stream) - Example project how-to create a YUV image stream from a V4L device (i.E. Webcam) using websockets.

+### Databases

+- [SQLite](/examples/crud/) - A complete example of a "CRUD" service.
+REST + Swagger-UI + SQLite.
+- [PostgreSQL](/examples/postgresql/) - Example of a production-grade entity service storing information in PostgreSQL.
+With Swagger-UI and configuration profiles.
+- [MongoDB](https://github.com/oatpp/example-mongodb) - Example project how to work with MongoDB using **oatpp-mongo** mondule.
+Project is a web-service with basic CRUD and Swagger-UI.

 ### IoT

 - [Example-IoT-Hue](https://github.com/oatpp/example-iot-hue-ssdp) - Example project how-to create an Philips Hue compatible REST-API that is discovered and controllable by Hue compatible Smart-Home devices like Amazon Alexa or Google Echo.